nicholasz2510/nicholasz2510/README.md

 - 🔭 In Fall 2023, I will be studying Computer Science in the Allen School @ the University of Washington; Go Huskies!!
 - 🌱 I’m currently a senior at Skyline High School
-- 💻 I just completed a summer internship with Lucid Software, and I will return for Summer '23!
+- 💻 I just completed a summer internship with Lucid Software!
-- 👯 I’m looking to collaborate with Skyline students to work on Skyline Coding Club projects
+- 👯 I’m looking to connect with fellow UW students
 - 🤔 I’m looking for help with learning new development materials such as Godot Engine
 - 💬 Ask me about the music I listen to!
 - 📫 How to reach me: Email me at <nicholasz2510@gmail.com>